SignalingDynamics-USTUTT/SignalingDynamics-USTUTT.github.io/_pages/join.md

 Unfortunately, there is no open position.

 <h4>Doctoral Student</h4>
-We are seeking one Doctoral Student with an experimental background.
+We are seeking one Doctoral Student with a cell-biology background.
+More information will be available soon.

 <h4>Bachelorarbeit, Projektstudie, and Masterarbeit</h4>
 We are seeking one M.Sc. student for computational research.
+More information will be available soon.

 </div>